How to Adapt a Recliner for Right Arm Surgery

 While pushing the rear part back, take good care of your injured arm.
 Ensure that any recoil from the recliner does not damage your arm.

-Once your right arm is back to normal, you can easily remove the duct tape and use the locking lever to operate your recliner.
+Once your right arm returns to normal, you can easily remove the duct tape and use the locking lever to operate your recliner.

 This video guide will help you understand the procedure better.